xaya/xaya_tutorials/Mover.md

 Events such as reorgs are extremely difficult to deal with.
 Luckily, libxayagame takes care of all the heavy lifting here.
 However, in order to do that heavy lifting, game developers must keep an inventory of undo data.
 How you manage this is largely up to you, e.g. database or flat files, but it must be done.

 Take note how the undo data is created in the Mover example as you'll need to implement something similar.
 Mover keeps this in memory, but you will likely wish to commit it to a database, such as SQLite, or other storage system.

+With undo data, you must be able to compute the *inverse* of the state transition, i.e. given a *new state* and undo data, compute the corresponding *old state*.

+A cheap hack is to return the old state as the undo data.
+However, this won't be very efficient.
+Still, it should be sufficient for simple games or for getting started quickly.
+For an example of this, see [here](https://github.com/xaya/libxayagame/blob/6d14d5331c000a156eaefbc1bf1f2eaddafd181a/xayagame/gamelogic.cpp#L52).

 #### Returning Data